SysKitTeam/docs-securitymanager/getting-started/index.md

 The moment you connect to a new site collection, you can explore and manage SharePoint permissions from SysKit Security Manager.
 SysKit Security Manager works with both SharePoint Online and On-Premise site collections.
 If you connect to Office 365 Groups, you can see Office 365 Groups site collections.

 ## Office 365 Groups
 The Office 365 Groups screen gives you an overview of Office 365 Groups: their settings, owners and members.
-In order to manage Office 365 Groups from SysKit Security Manager, __Global Administrator consent__ is needed.
+In order to manage Office 365 Groups from SysKit Security Manager,  [Global Administrator Consent](#internal/requirements/global-admin-consent) is needed.